Ethiopia parliament lifts wartime state of emergency early | DW | 15.02.2022

 Ethiopia's parliament on Tuesday approved an early end to a six-month state of emergency, which was imposed in early November as Tigray forces fighting the Ethiopian government and their allies advanced towards the capital Addis Ababa.

 Tesfaye Beljige, chief government whip, said the the emergency measures were restricting tourism and economic activities.
-It was "causing more damage than its benefits," he added.
+It was "causing more damage" than benefits, he added.

 Fighting broke out in Tigray in November 2020 after Prime Minister Abiy Ahmed sent troops to topple the Tigray People's Liberation Front, the region's former ruling party.